Seurat, Georges

 At the 8th ‘impressionist’ exposition in 1886 Seurat showed 9 works (catalogue numbers 175-183; R2,p446).
 Alexandrian states that Caillebotte, Monet, Renoir and Sisley withdrew from the exhibition when they learned that Seurat wanted to exhibit ‘La Grande Jatte’.
 He also states that there were landscapes exhibited by a certain David Estoppey (which is not confirmed by any other source).
 (R40,p41).

-See link for his -/-pictures.
-See link for an +/-account.
+See link for his pictures.
+See link for an account.

-Seurat at other exhibitions:
+Seurat at Les XX and other exhibitions:

 Seurat as an artist:

-1875-77: evening classes in drawing by Justin Lequien; friendship with Edmond Aman-Jean (R162;R40,p10).
-1876: studied ‘Grammaire des arts du dessin’ by Charles Blanc (R162).
-1878/03/19 -1879: followed the École des Beaux-Arts (R40;R162).
-1878/03/19: joined the painting class of Henri Lehmann (R162;R40).
-1881: studied the colour theories of Ogden N. Rood and the paintings of Delacroix (R162).
-1884: start friendship with Signac (R162;R39,p299).
-1886: introduced by Félix Fénéon Seurat meets Charles Henry, who publishes in August ‘introduction à une esthétique scientifique’ (concerning lines / directions that are pleasant and disagreeable (R40,p42;R162;R39, p300;R40).
-1887: meets Van Gogh (R40).
-1887: joined the group of Neo-Impressionist formed by Signac, also including Angrand (Charles), Dubois-Pillet (Albert), Luce (Maximilien) and Camille and Lucien Pissarro (R162;R40).
+From 1875 till 1877 (or 1878) Seurat followed evening classes in drawing by Justin Lequien at the École Municipale de Sculpture et de Dessin, 19, Rue des Petits-Hôtels (R207,p19;R162;R40,p10). and started a friendship with Edmond Aman-Jean (R207,p19;R162;R40,p10).
+In 1876 he studied ‘Grammaire des arts du dessin’ by Charles Blanc (R162).
+Seurat passed his admitting exam 1878/02/02 and was registered 1878/03/19 at the École des Beaux-Arts; he left again in the course of 1879 (R207,p19;R40;R162).
+At the École Seurat joined the painting class of Henri Lehmann (R162;R40;R207,p19).
+In 1881 he studied the colour theories of Ogden N. Rood and the paintings of Delacroix (R162).
+In 1884 he started a friendship with Signac (R162;R39,p299).
+In 1886, introduced by Félix Fénéon, Seurat met Charles Henry, who published in August ‘introduction à une esthétique scientifique’ (concerning lines / directions that are pleasant and disagreeable (R40,p42;R162;R39, p300;R40).
+In 1887 he met Van Gogh (R40).
+In 1887 he joined the group of Neo-Impressionists formed by Signac, also including Angrand (Charles), Dubois-Pillet (Albert), Luce (Maximilien) and Camille and Lucien Pissarro (R162;R40).

 Seurat his drawings: